vascocandeias/maestro-backend/README.md

 After applying the changes, execute ```ng build -c=local-prod```.
 The build artifacts will be stored in the ```dist/``` directory (of the front-end project) and should be used to replace the contents of the back-end's ```gateway/maestro/``` directory.

-You can now refresh clean the website's cache and refresh it.
+You can now clean the browser's cache and refresh it.
 If this does not work, try executing ```docker-compose restart gateway``` to reload the gateway service.